Ringing and echoes from black bounces surrounded by the string cloud: Quasinormal modes and echoes of black bounces surrounded by the string cloud

 Here we first study the case of $0<a<a_c$, that is, the regular black hole with the string cloud.
 In TABLE \ref{tab1}, we give the fundamental QNM frequencies ($l=1,n=0$) of scalar field perturbation for black bounces in a cloud of strings with $M=0.5$.
 One can see that when $L$ is fixed and $a$ is changed, both the real and imaginary parts of the QNM frequencies decrease with the increase of $a$, which implies that its actual oscillation frequencies decrease with the increase of $a$, while a decrease in its damping rate means that its decay time becomes longer as $a$ increases.
 When $a$ is fixed and $L$ is increased, both the real and imaginary parts of the QNM frequency are also decreased, which indicates that $L$ and $a$ have similar contributions to the QNM frequencies for the scalar field perturbation to black bounces in a cloud of strings.

 In TABLE \ref{tab2}, we give the fundamental QNM frequencies ($l=1,n=0$) of electromagnetic field perturbation for black bounces in a cloud of strings with $M=0.5$.
 Unlike the case of scalar field perturbations, when $L$ is fixed and $a$ is changed.
 The real part of the QNM frequency increases as the parameter $a$ increases and the imaginary part decreases as the parameter $a$ increases.
 These results show that its true oscillation frequency increases with the increase of $a$, and its decay time increases with the increase of $a$.
 When $a$ is fixed and $L$ is changed, the results show that the contribution of $L$ is similar to that of the scalar field.
+Comparing the QNM of the black bounces surrounded by the string cloud with the QNM of Schwarzschild black holes ($0.585867-0.195321i$ with $s=0,l=1$, 0.496527-0.184975 with $s=-1,l=1$, which can be obtained on the website \cite{qnmweb}), we find that the oscillation frequencies and damping rates of both the scalar field and the electromagnetic field perturbation are smaller than the results of the Schwarzschild black hole.

 In Fig. \ref{qnm_a}, we show the time-domain profiles of the scalar field perturbation (left panel) for different $a$ with $M=0.5,l=1,L=0.1$, and the time-domain profiles of the electromagnetic field perturbation (right panel) for different $a$ with $M=0.5,l=1,L=0.1$.
 In Fig. \ref{qnm_a}, the blue solid line represents $a=0.1$, the black solid line represents $a=0.6$, and the red solid line represents $a=1.1$.
 The corresponding effective potential is given in Fig. \ref{single_f}.
 One can see that the decay time of quasinormal ringing is the longest when $a$ is larger, which indicates that its damping rate should be smaller for the larger $a$.
 In other words, the imaginary part of its quasinormal modes frequency is smaller.
 Such a result is a good validation of our results shown in TABLE \ref{tab1} and \ref{tab2}, i.e. the imaginary parts of the quasinormal mode frequencies decrease as $a$ increases.